Hatlen/cheatsheets/README.md

 cheatsheets
 ===========

-Some cheatsheets, command and stuff that i would like to remeber
+Some cheatsheets, commands and stuff that i like to remember.